slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"The future belongs to those who see possibilities before they become obvious."
 -- John Sculley [1939]*

-> *"Dreams are illustrations from the book your soul is writing about you."
--- Marsha Norman [1947]*

-> *"Goals are dreams with deadlines."
--- Diana Scharf Hunt [1952]*

 > *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
 A good question to ask yourself today is «What might I be wrong about?»"
 -- Kevin Kelly [1952]*

-> *"Rich people think big.
-Poor people think small."
--- T. Harv Eker [1954]*

-> *"The probability that your theory is correct decreases exponentially with the number of assumptions you make."
--- Pedro Domingos [1965]*

 > *"No matter what you do or make in life, it will be forgotten.
 And then people will just make it again and pretend that what you did never happened."
 -- John Hodgman [1971]*

 > *"The future belongs to people who are good at creating things, not people who are good at dividing them up."
 -- Naval Ravikant [1974]*

-> *"If you don’t imagine, nothing ever happens at all."
--- John Green [1977]*

 > *"Every expert has a past.
 Every creator has a future."
 -- x@rapahelz*